 As a small business owner, wouldn’t it be great to assign a dollar value to the positive reputation that your firm carries?
 One that you could use as part of your business valuation?
 What if there was a way to “quantify” the strong brand and positive image that you’ve worked to achieve for your business?

-You can, and it’s called “business goodwill” or just “goodwill.”
-A crucial asset when determining a company’s overall valuation, goodwill reflects the portion of a company’s value that can’t be ascribed to cash or physical goods.
-In this sense, a business’ true worth is often far more than the value of its individual —tangible — parts.
+You can, and it’s called “goodwill” or “business goodwill.”
+A crucial asset when determining a company’s overall valuation, goodwill reflects the portion of a company’s value that owners can’t ascribe to cash or physical assets.
+In this sense, a business’s true worth is often far more than the value of its individual —tangible — parts.

 - Brand-name recognition